The 15 Best Cutting Boards for Home Cooks, According to a Food Editor

 The Best Cutting Board for Gifting

 You know what makes a really good wedding/housewarming/anytime gift?
 A fancy cutting board.
 This footed end-grain board is already a major upgrade from the cheapo one your friend has had for years.
 The real kicker is the personalization, which can be placed in the center or corner of the board.
 The two-inch-thick construction feels weighty and substantial for heavy-duty chopping, and the hardwood feet are slip-resistant.
-To really seal the deal, wrap it up with a bottle of board oil.
+To really seal the deal, gift it with a bottle of board oil.
 They’ll owe you a home-cooked dinner the next time you come over.

 - Some reviewers have experienced cracking